The smooth criminal who became an internet sensation after California police posted his mugshot on Facebook has broken his silence.

 Many have predicted that when he is freed he will have little difficulty finding work as advertising companies try to capitalise on his new-found fame.

-One of the many inventive pictures.
 The attention has not gone unnoticed by the police, who reminded the public that he was a “convicted felon”.

 ABC’s News 10 channel managed to interview him in prison, where he was awaiting his next hearing.